blog posts

 Installing Ubuntu on flash with mkusb

-Seventh step: The percentage of the memory considered as permanent space must be determined.
+Seventh step: Determine the percentage of memory considered permanent space.
 Adjust and confirm the amount of permanent memory based on your needs.

 Installing Ubuntu Persistent on flash with mkusb